Join alignments

 Figure 24.13: Selecting two alignments to be joined.

-To adjust the order of concatenation, click the name of one of the alignments, and move it up or down using the arrow buttons.
+To adjust the order of concatenation, click on the name of one of the alignments, and move it up or down using the vertical arrow buttons.

-The result is seen in the lower part of figure 24.15.
+The result of the joining is seen in the lower part of figure 24.15.

-Figure 24.15: The upper part of the figure shows two of the seven alignments for the genes "abcZ" and "aroE" respectively.
-Each alignment consists of sequences from one gene from five different isolates.
+Figure 24.15: The upper part of the figure shows the two alignments for "Gene A" and "Gene B", respectively.
+Each alignment consists of sequences from one gene from five different bacterial isolates.
 The lower part of the figure shows the result of "Join Alignments".
-Seven genes have been joined to an artificial gene fusion, which can be useful for construction of phylogenetic trees in cases where only fractions of a genome is available.
-Joining of the alignments results in one row for each isolate consisting of seven fused genes.
+The two genes have been joined to an artificial gene fusion, which can be useful for construction of phylogenetic trees in cases where only fractions of a genome is available.
+Joining of the alignments results in one row for each isolate consisting of two fused genes.
 Each fused gene sequence corresponds to the number of uniquely named sequences in the joined alignments.

 How alignments are joined

 Alignments are joined by considering the sequence names in the individual alignments.
 If two sequences from different alignments have identical names, they are considered to have the same origin and are thus joined.
-Consider the joining of the alignments shown in figure 24.15 "Alignment of isolates_abcZ", "Alignment of isolates_aroE", "Alignment of isolates_adk" etc. If a sequence with the same name is found in the different alignments (in this case the name of the isolates: Isolate 1, Isolate 2, Isolate 3, Isolate 4, and Isolate 5), a joined alignment will exist for each sequence name.
-In the joined alignment the selected alignments will be fused with each other in the order they were selected (in this case the seven different genes from the five bacterial isolates).
-Note that annotations have been added to each individual sequence before aligning the isolates for one gene at the time in order to make it clear which sequences were fused to each other.
+Consider the joining of the alignments shown in figure 24.15 ("Gene A alignment" and "Gene B alignment").
+If a sequence with the same name is found in the different alignments (in this case the name of the isolates: Isolate 1, Isolate 2, Isolate 3, Isolate 4, and Isolate 5), a joined alignment will exist for each sequence name.
+In the joined alignment, the selected alignments will be fused with each other in the order they were selected (in this case the two different genes from the five isolates).